A Grammar of Model Analysis: Grama

 Note that more sweeps (larger n_sweeps

-) will tend to require more compute time 2.
+) will tend to require more compute time 4 (Figure 4.2).
 This might be easy to afford if your model is simple, but can be quite expensive as your model grows more complicated.

-Interpreting the plot above, even with more sweeps the output 'y0'
+Interpreting the plot in Figure 4.2, you can see that even with more sweeps the output y0

 still seems to be linear in all of its inputs.
-This is hardly proof that 'y0'
+This doesn’t prove that y0

-is linear in all its inputs, but the evidence certainly seems convincing for now.
+is linear in all its inputs, but the evidence seems convincing for now.

 No programmer memorizes everything in a software package!
 Competent programmers regularly consult documentation to remind themselves how to use a function, or to learn about a new function.